 Judith Lavendar was born in Detroit, Michigan just as the United States was entering World War II.
-Raised on a horse farm, her ﬁrst artistic endeavors were drawing the horses around her and she dreamed one day of being a horse show photographer.
-Her family was a collector of old masters and ﬁne furnishings and Judith grew up surrounded by amazing art.
-Educated in New England she received her BA from the University of Kentucky in art and was on her way to New York to become an Abstract Expressionist but went home to be with her grandmother.
-There she painted and submitted to juried shows and soon married, had a son, trained racehorses, and worked as a news and magazine photographer.
-Her art-making moved from a studio to a kitchen table where Judith items of leather decorated with galloping horses and began to work in mixed media.
-After moving to rural Virginia Judith received an M.A. in Art Therapy from George Washington University in Washington, D.C.
+Raised on a horse farm, her first artistic endeavors were drawing the horses around her and she dreamed one day of being a horse show photographer.
+Judith was educated in New England and received her BFA from the University of Kentucky, she was headed to New York to become a painter but married, instead, and had a son.
+She trained thoroughbred horses and later worked as an AMSP photographer and as an art therapist.

-In 1999, Judith moved to New Mexico where she followed the trails of Georgia O’Keefe, painted the landscape with Wolf Kahn, studied painting with Joan Snyder, and eventually studied at the University of Arizona where she hoped to become a political painter.
-In 2003, she was diverted into electoral politics.
-Working in both New Mexico and Arizona Judith continued art-making in a studio and sometimes on the kitchen table.
+In 1991 Judith moved to New Mexico where she followed the trails of Georgia O’Keefe, painted the landscape with Wolf Kahn, studied with Joan Snyder, and eventually studied at the University of Arizona where she hoped to become a political painter.

 Judith returned to New York City in 2005 and began art studies in earnest at the Art Students’ League.
 She then discovered drawing and painting on a larger scale at the New York Studio School where she joined the studio program and worked with atelier heads, Carole Robb and Bill Jensen.
 Three years later Judith received her MFA from Massachusetts College of Art and Design.